unclewalter/tilde-festival-website/pages/calls.md

 ##Calls for Expressions of Interest in the 2019 festival are NOW OPEN and close on Friday 1st December 2017 at 11:59PM AEST##
 Please read the information below before submitting an application, and [contact us](http://www.tilde.net.au/contact/) with any questions.
+The 2019 Festival is scheduled for Saturday January 19th, 2019.

 *   **Calls are open for the following**:
     *   **Projects and performances** including notated music, improvisation, installations, and electroacoustic performance.
 Tilde particularly welcomes submissions featuring solo and ensemble repertoire; female, trans, intersex, and non-binary composers and sound artists; and site-specific works.
 [APPLY HERE](https://tilde.net.au/call/#/projects)